 Here’s an example.

-How to write a LinkedIn post about an event example
+How to write a LinkedIn post after your event

 Here are some questions that can be interpreted as LinkedIn Event Ads’ best practices to help you get the most out of your campaigns.